conjurinc/apidocs/src/resource.permitted_roles.md

 |404|Resource not found|

 + Parameters
-    + account: demo (string) - organization account name
+    + account: cucumber (string) - organization account name
     + kind: variable (string) - kind of the resource, for example 'variable' or 'host'
     + id: dev/mongo/password (string) - ID of the resource to check
     + privilege: use_host (string) - Privilege to query for